Tuesday, March 19, 2013

 The term is everywhere.
 It's too late to stop it.
 But here's why I hate it:

-• Calling a pregnancy a bump confirms the simplistic idea that once you've given birth all evidence of it should be gone.
+Calling a pregnancy a bump confirms the simplistic idea that once you've given birth all evidence of it should be gone (physically, emotionally, everything).
 Remove bump - voila!

-• To me, calling stages of pregnancy "bumps" somehow decreases a woman's sense of autonomy.
+Calling stages of pregnancy "bumps" somehow a woman's sense of autonomy.
 The baby becomes less hers, less belonging to her.
 Belongs to the outside world more.
-Which feels weird and, strangely, kind of unsafe.
+Which feels weird and strangely unsafe.
 Like the baby is more vulnerable.

 p.s.
 Case in point: this was also posted today on people.com.
 I guess bumps are kind of like pet dogs?
 You can take them with you places on a leash?